| You are here: Agriculture > Genfood and Food > Food from GMO > Methods for identifying > Protein-based methods

 engineered food products is generally restricted to fresh (or

+frozen) and unprocessed foods.
 Protein samples obtained from GMOs can be resolved with one-dimensional

 SDS-gel electrophoresis.
 Unfortunately, the resolution is not